 to update your home.

-It’s good to note that not all transactions qualify for an escrow holdback.
-The criteria can vary between lenders, property and even type of transaction (sale of existing property or new construction).
+It’s important to note that not all transactions qualify for an escrow holdback.
+The criteria can vary between lenders, property, and even type of transaction (sale of existing property or of a new construction home).

 What Qualifies for an Escrow Holdback?

 Generally, lenders prefer that repairs take place prior to the closing, but exceptions can be made — like when repairs must be delayed due to inclement weather.

 This may limit escrow holdbacks to repairs that require some work on the outside of the home, such as repairs to a roof, yard, or plumbing accessed outdoors.